mstksg/inCode/copy/entries/applicative-interpreters.md

 These two will be the building blocks of our parser!

+These blocks will represent *schemas* for building a command line argument parser (or otherwise).
+They will have kind `Type -> Type` (that is, they will take one type parameter, or at least be able to be partially applied to that point), and the type parameter represents "what" the schema parses.
+They will *usually* be `Functor` instances, for convenience...but not necessarily always.

+### Arg

 First, a Functor to represent a schema for a positional argument:

 ```haskell